bluejekyll/blog/_posts/2016-08-25-my-bike-is-rusty.md

 *This post is written for an individual who tried to school me about my fixie today*

-Imagine this, your riding along on your bike into work, a dude rolls up next you on his fixie, and says, "you've got the wrong dropouts, that's not safe".
+Imagine this, you're riding along on your bike into work, a dude rolls up next you on his fixie, and says, "you've got the wrong dropouts, that's not safe".
 To which I laugh and then say, "it's not a problem".
 To which he says, "well, it's harder to adjust the wheel".
 I conceded this point, "yes, it is, but my frame was way less expensive".
 Mind you, we were having this conversation over the course of a block, between